with a faint birr, a voltage, on my front doorstep.

 I can only stand, still as you, stiller even

 as if alone and frozen on a glacier, eyeing the

 box as if there were still a ticking

-coming from you, as if I could smell smoke, as if
+coming from your heart, as if I could smell smoke, as if

-their loose particles coming to a cool standstill,living only in the mortal minds
+their loose particles coming to a cool standstill,living only in mortal minds

 that worry how to scatter them.